xian-network/dapp-utils/README.md

 # XianWalletUtils

-The `XianWalletUtils` JavaScript utility provides a simple interface for interacting with wallet information and sending transactions via custom events in a web environment.
+The `XianWalletUtils` JavaScript utility provides a simple interface for interacting with Xian wallet information and requesting transactions via custom events in a web environment.

 ## Overview